joeLku1/tp/docs/team/elegazia.md

     * Refined descriptions of parser validation logic, including option parsing and error handling paths.
     * Added/updated UML sequence diagrams for `/set`, `/value`, and `/list` to match implemented behaviour.
     * Ensured DG explanations are consistent with current command contracts and no longer reflect outdated command signatures.
-    * Merged duplicate value-proposition paragraphs in the Developer Guide.

 ---